2019 Richmond Kickers season

-The 2019 Richmond Kickers season was the club's 27th season of existence, their 15th season in the third tier of American soccer, and their first season in the newly-created USL League One.
+The 2019 Richmond Kickers season is a soccer club based in Richmond, Virginia.
+It was the club's 27th season of existence, their 15th season in the third tier of American soccer, and their first season in the newly created USL League One.
 It was the Kickers' first season playing in the third tier of American soccer since 2016, when they were in the United Soccer League.
 The season covers the period from October 14, 2018 to the beginning of the 2020 USL League One season.